urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 Taking that a half-step deeper, each Urbit user gets a permanent identity, which allows them to access their personal computer in the cloud, and then talk to directly with other Urbit computers (i.e. other people) on the network, all without using an intermediary.

-When I say “computer,” I’m not talking about a physical device, but rather the software that computes.
+When I say “computer” I’m not talking about a physical device, but rather the software that computes.
 Urbit is a virtual computer, not a hardware device.
 Today that means you can access your Urbit computer from anywhere, on just about any device with a web browser.
 Eventually you won’t even need the web browser.

-By “intermediary,” I’m talking about all those centralized servers that we use every day to do our computing.
+By “intermediary” I’m talking about all those centralized servers that we use every day to do our computing.
 Servers owned by Google, Facebook, YouTube, Instagram, Twitter, Slack, Amazon, Nest, Apple, and so on.
 All of these companies and products keep close tabs on our activity and use that information to sell us things and influence our opinions.
 Everything we do online is watched and recorded.

 Urbit will fundamentally change that — more about the privacy implications later.